What you’ll learn:

 Normet’s implementation process with partner Columbus Global — from the first line of code to full production deployment — took only 4.5 months and stayed within budget.
 The system integrator partner delivered two weeks earlier than planned.

-Composable implementations are getting EVEN easier
+Composable commerce implementations are getting EVEN easier